lmhagar/lmhagar.github.io/README.md

-Personal Website for Luke Hagar, PhD Candidate in Statistics at the University of Waterloo
+Personal Website for Luke Hagar, PhD in Statistics